Neuroplant/SpiderRoy/README.md

 # 	Intro

 Before assembling SpiderRoy and the servos it will be usefull to bring all Servos to middle position.
-To help you with this I wrote "servo-helper" all this prog does is to set the servos to the middle.
+To help you with this I wrote "ServoInit" all this prog does is to set the servos to the middle.

-After assembling the hexapod you will have to run "I2CServoCheck".
+After assembling the hexapod you will have to run "ServoData".
 This prog helps you to set the minimum and maximum for each servo.
 Let me mention, for the Shoulder-Servo min means to the back and min means to the front, for the upper arm min is down and max is up,